michaelboyles/website/content/about.md

 author = "Michael Boyles"
 +++

-I am a software developer based in London.
+I'm Michael Boyles.
+I'm a software developer based in London, working in finance.

+I primarily write code in Java but I've also been writing more and more JavaScript.
+In the past I've worked with C++, Python and PHP.